mosi-sol/shell/Web3Provider/readme.md

 ## Web3 Provider | mosi edition
-Use all these in "lib" folder.
+Use all these in "lib" folder.\
+Mint dapp for example in this folder.

 #